The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Introduction

-In this paper, we primarily investigate the effective running coupling of heavy quarkonium and doubly heavy baryon at finite temperature and rapidity.
-The rest of the paper is organized as follows: in the Sec. \ref{sec:2}, we determine the holographic parameters by fitting their lattice potentials, and present the state diagram of particles in the $T-\eta$ plane.
-In the Sec. \ref{sec:3}, we discuss the effective running coupling of heavy quarkonium and doubly heavy baryon, including the effective running coupling with distance, and with temperature and rapidity, as well as the impact of rapidity on the temperature dependence of the effective coupling constant.
+This paper shows a unified framework to properly describe the behaviors of both heavy quarkonium and doubly heavy baryons in a QGP at finite temperature and rapidity, ensuring consistency with lattice QCD results while providing a detailed discussion of the interparticle interaction forces within this framework.
+The rest of the paper is organized as follows: in the Sec. \ref{sec:2}, we present the theoretical framework and show a unified description for both particles by fitting their lattice potentials.
+In Sec. \ref{sec:3}, we introduce the string tension within this unified framework to discuss and validate the QCD phase transition.
+Based on this approach, we plot the state diagrams of the two types of particles in the $T-\eta$ plane.
+Subsequently, we conduct a detailed discussion on the interactions of heavy quarkonium and doubly heavy baryons through the effective coupling, including: the effective running coupling with distance, and with temperature and rapidity, as well as the impact of rapidity on the temperature dependence of the effective coupling constant.
 Additionally, we examine the effects of temperature and rapidity on their screening distances.
 In the Sec. \ref{sec.4}, we provide a summary of this paper.